Azure/azure-powershell/src/ConnectedMachine/ConnectedMachine.Autorest/docs/Set-AzConnectedMachineRunCommand.md

 Accept wildcard characters: False
 ```

-### -StatusDisplayStatus
+### -RunAsUser
-The short localizable label for the status.
+Specifies the user account on the machine when executing the run command.

 ```yaml
 Type: System.String